dodaa08/Word-Dictionary-in-C/README.md

 - Verifies update replaces old word with new
 - Verifies word count is correct after all operations

-The test trie is completely separate from your dictionary — tests don't affect your saved words.
+The test trie is completely separate from your dictionary: tests don't affect your saved words.

----

 ## Future Improvements

-- Prefix search — find all words starting with a given prefix
+- Prefix search: find all words starting with a given prefix
 - Case insensitive mode
 - Word count command
 - Import words from a custom file